 Click here to email Nathan Gilmour.

 Barbara Goodwin, Associate Professor of English, served as chair of the department from 2002-2012.
 She was coordinator of the English Education program from its inception in 2001 through 2012.
 She holds an M.A. in English Education degree from the University of South Florida and a Bachelor of Journalism degree from the University of Missouri.
 She has taught at Emmanuel since 1996, having previously taught at Southeastern College in Lakeland, FL, and Evangel College, Springfield, MO.
 She worked in the Sun–Coast Area Teacher Training Program (SCATT) at the University of South Florida where she wrote materials for the program.
-Her other professional experiences include teaching English at Lakeland Highlands Junior High School, serving as Director of Information Services at Evangel College in Springfield, MO, and working as a reporter for the Columbia Missourian and the West Plains Daily Quill.
 She was the recipient of the Master Teacher Award from the State of Florida 1984-1987 and was honored by Emmanuel College in 2002 with the Brady Faculty Award and again in 2007 with the Firebaugh Memorial Faculty Award.
 She is sponsor of Sigma Tau Delta, the international English honor society.
-Her specialties include composition as well as adolescent and American literature.
-She and her husband Mark, a professor of music at Emmanuel, live near Franklin Springs and have two sons: Scott, who lives in Lexington, GA, and Tim, who, with his wife Kelly, lives in Lawrenceville, GA.
-They dote on their granddaughter Olivia.
+Her specialties include composition and adolescent American, and 20th century world literature.
+She and her husband Mark, an adjunct professor in humanities at Anderson University, live near Franklin Springs and have two sons: Scott, who lives in Lexington, GA, and Tim, who, with his wife Kelly, lives in Athens, GA.
+They dote on their two granddaughters, Olivia and Emma

 Click here to email Barbara Goodwin.

 Elizabeth Faucett, instructor, earned her B.A. in English from Brenau University in 2010 and her M.A. in Literature from University College Dublin in 2012.
-She has worked as a multimedia intern at Paste and as an administrative intern at Dublin's International Film Festival.
+She has taught English composition for Brenau University and Toccoa Falls College and has worked as a multimedia intern at Paste and as an administrative intern at Dublin's International Film Festival.
 Elizabeth also enjoys working with children and helping to foster their relationship with Christ through her work as a Kindermusik educator at Jones Chapel United Methodist.
-Her interests include British literature and its film and novel adaptations, ecofeminist literature, and science fiction.
-She enjoys traveling, film, and spending time with her beloved cat, Chocolate.
+Her interests include British literature, psychoanalytical film theory, gender studies, and science fiction.
+She enjoys traveling, film, and playing music with friends.

-Cortney Johnston, instructor, earned her B.A. in English from the University of Alabama and her M.S. in Secondary English Education from Jacksonville State University.
-Cortney taught 10th grade and senior english at The Kingʼs Academy, a Christian school and one of the top private schools Palm Beach, for the past five years.
+Instructor, earned her B.A. in English from the University of Alabama and her M.S. in Secondary English Education from Jacksonville State University.
+Cortney has been an adjunct Instructor at Emmanuel since 2012.
+Before that, she taught 10th grade and senior English at The King’s Academy, a Christian school and one of the top private schools Palm Beach, for five years.
 She worked as the Critical Thinking coordinator for the English department as well as helped map and develop the writing curriculum for the newly revised English department.
 Cortney enjoys reading British and American literature, historical fiction, and mythology.
-She enjoys spending time cooking, playing, and laughing with her one-year-old baby girl Lydia, her husband Patrick, and their two dogs Rusty and Sophy.
+She enjoys spending time cooking, playing, and laughing with daughter Lydia, her husband Patrick, and their two dogs Rusty and Sophy.